Vispring

 Vispring was founded by two Marshall Mattress agents of James Marshall who granted them patent rights to produce Marshall mattresses in England.
 They continued to use the Marshall name until the early 1930s at which point they rebranded as Vispring.

 Vi-Spring moved to Ernesettle, Plymouth in the Southwest of England, in 1971.

 Vispring beds are handmade using natural materials such as wool, cotton, horsehair, coir, silk, cashmere, mohair and alpaca fleece rather than synthetic materials and foam.
 The “VI” in Vispring stands for the Roman numeral 6.
 This represents the six turns to each coil which has been their trademark.
 The coils are made with Vanadium Steel Wire, which acts to improve spring resilience properties and creates more consistent springing that may be less likely to suffer height loss with use.

+In 2022 Vispring opened their first flagship store at 22 Regent Street St. James in London.